juankamilo/jira2gitlab/README.md

 Jira2Gitlab Simple Migration Tool
 ------------
 ### Info ###
-This is a very siemple tool to migrate the issues in jira to gitlab.
+This is a very siemple tool to migrate issues in jira to gitlab.

 ### Define Variables ###